OXID-eSales/github-actions/README.md

 secrets.CACHE_SECRET_KEY  for actions-cache

 ### install_shop
-Fetches a shop from cache and starts it
+Installs a shop with a given pvp/MySQL combination and caches the installed shop.

 #### Inputs: